tmasch/bpf_be/documentation/Iconobase - Classes.md

 coat of arms of / organisation bearing these arms (for heraldic images)

 The attributes given on the Edge are the standard attributes for everything connected to iconography.
 Since they go in directions, one could also write them onto the arrows.

+The attribute copy_variants determines if any variants (i.e., Criteria and Options) linked to the Organisation record should be made available in this Iconography record (is rather unlikely to happen for Organisations).

 **Edge between Organisation and Option (EdgeOrganisationOption)**